-Next, let’s talk about why people can earn so much money after they major in computer science?
+Next, let’s talk about why people can earn so much money after they major in computer science…

 Tech companies, particularly startups, are starving for talented people with a four-year computer science degree.
 A certificate from those coding bootcamps that take 12 weeks is NOT the same… you don’t walk out with the same fundamental understanding of computer science, algorithms, etc… and companies know this.